cbev0x/cbev0x.github.io/_posts/2026-03-07-HackTheBox-Timelapse.md

 Nmap done: 1 IP address (1 host up) scanned in 93.93 seconds
 ```

 Looks like a Windows machine with Active Directory components installed on it.
-LDAP is leaking the domain of timelapse.htb, which we can add to our `/etc/hosts` file.
+LDAP is leaking the domain of `timelapse.htb`, which we can add to our `/etc/hosts` file.
 Due to there not being any web services present, I'll focus on SMB, Kerberos, and LDAP in order to get a foothold on the box.

 ## SMB Shares
 Using Netexec shows that Guest authentication is enabled on SMB and that we have read permissions to a non-standard share.
 Inside are two directories for the Development and HelpDesk roles.